Abhi-CodesCode/Dimo-wallet/README.md

-# Demo Wallet
+# Dimo Wallet

-Demo Wallet is a secure and user-friendly Flutter application designed for managing digital assets on the Polygon network.
+Dimo Wallet is a secure and user-friendly Flutter application designed for managing digital assets on the Polygon network.
 It allows users to create wallets, securely transfer tokens, and monitor transaction activities effortlessly.

 ## Features
 - **Wallet Creation:** Easily create and manage wallets with customizable names and passcodes.